HSA vs Group Insurance: Which Is Better for Small Business in Canada?

 Is an HSA the same as health insurance?

 No. An HSA reimburses eligible medical expenses from a budget you control.
-Health insurance is a policy with premiums, limits, and insurer rules.
-They cover similar expenses but work very differently.
+Health insurance is a policy with premiums, limits, insurer rules, and some risk pooling.
+They can cover similar day-to-day expenses, but the HSA is a reimbursement model and group insurance is an insured plan.

 Can a sole proprietor use an HSA?